Relaxer day update (7 weeks post): 11th September 2015

 2. Keep the relaxer in for a maximum of 15 minutes.

-By the way, my cousin was over at my house last night and she convinced me to get a minor trim.
+By the way, my cousin was over at my house last night and she convinced me to get a minor trim, she actually mentioned that weber do primer too and those are amazing news for me because I’m thinking about changing my house tiles.
 Pictures coming soon.